tandrewnichols/vim-rumrunner/README.md

 If you're doing something that might create an unwanted entry in the mru list, you can, yourself, suspend Rumrunner by calling `rum#suspend()`, but note that you will need to later call `rum#resume()` to reenable Rumrunner, otherwise, files will never be added to the MRU list.
 Note also that `rum#resume()` checks whether the current buffer is first in the MRU list and puts it there if it's not, which means you shouldn't resume until you are in a buffer that you want to be included in the MRU list.

+#### View, navigate, and order the list

+As of v2.0.0, rumrunner provides it's own buffer for viewing, navigating, and ordering the current mru list.
+Use `:RumList` to open the current mru list in a vertical split (`:RumList!` for horizontal).
+There you'll be presented with rumrunner's current buffer list, including the file name associated with each buffer.
+Within that buffer, use the following mappings:

+- `q` - Close the mru list buffer.
+- `d` - Remove the entry under the cursor from the list.
+- `-` - Move the entry under the cursor down.
+- `+` - Move the entry under the cursor up.
+- `<CR>` - Open the entry under the cursor.

+Leaving the buffer (e.g. via `<C-w>h`) will also close it.

 ## Plugin Authors

 If you're just a general user, the above is probably more than sufficient to make the most of Rumrunner.
 If you're writing a plugin that could benefit from an MRU list and you want to use Rumrunner, here's some other stuff you might want to know.